piotrekio/mquery/README.md

     ![](./images/export-step-1.png)

-5. Select *CSV* from the dropdown menu and save the file on you disk.
+5. Select *CSV* from the dropdown menu and save the file on your disk.

     ![](./images/export-step-2.png)